The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-for sure because you can only you know teaching entrepreneurship is hard because a there's not a class for business really business school doesn't teach you business it teaches you management like what you think of as harvard business school is actually a you know middle management to senior management training program right that's what that is so I think a when you actually learn a skill and learn a trade that's good the skill of business takes a lot of time and it's not one skill it's like 15 it's a bundle of like 15 skills you gotta know a little bit about strategy and negotiation and marketing and building and managing all these things so I think this trade school style is much better there's an interesting example of this by the way do you know what full sail university is
+For sure.
+Teaching entrepreneurship is hard because—there's not really a class for business. *Business school doesn't teach you business; it teaches you management.* What you think of as Harvard Business School is actually a middle-management to senior-management training program.
+That's what it is.
+When you actually learn a skill and learn a trade, that's good.
+The skill of business takes a lot of time, and it's not one skill—it's like 15.
+It's a bundle of about 15 skills.
+You have to know a little bit about strategy, negotiation, marketing, building, and managing—all these things.
+So I think this trade-school style is much better.
+There's an interesting example of this, by the way: do you know what Full Sail University is? </FormattedResponse>

 Sam Parr